eth-educators/eth-docker/RECOMMENDATIONS.md

 ## Firewalling

-geth: 30303 tcp/udp, forwarded to your server
+geth: 30303 tcp/udp, forwarded to your server<br />
-lighthouse: 9000 tcp/udp, forwarded to your server
+lighthouse: 9000 tcp/udp, forwarded to your server<br />
-prysm: 13000 tcp and 12000 udp, forwarded to your server
+prysm: 13000 tcp and 12000 udp, forwarded to your server<br />
-grafana: 3000 tcp, open on ufw but not forwarded to your server.
+grafana: 3000 tcp, open on ufw but not forwarded to your server.<br />
-This is insecure http:// and should only be accessed locally.
+The grafana port is insecure http:// and should only be accessed locally.
 For cloud-hosted instances, a reverse proxy such as nginx or traefik can be used.